UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 TMR0_16bit_mode_of_operation

-This is how the state diagram in modified for configuring and driving the TMR0.
+This is how the state diagram is modified for configuring and driving the TMR0.
 When timing period TP = 6.666 ms is reached, var_CLK_flag is set.
 The main idea now is to configure and start TMR0 when the ST edge is detected at the ISR() function., thus start bit will be send immediately after the ST active edge.
-Start_bit state will remain until the TP is elapsed.
+Start_bit state will remain until TP is elapsed.

 State diagram modifications